Boost for mouse genetic analysis

-Category: Environment Hits: 2To understand what role an individual gene plays, biologists have, for 100 years, been using a trick of nature: While in principle, the genome in all cells of an organism is the same, mutations arise in individual cells.
+Category: Environment Hits: 8To understand what role an individual gene plays, biologists have, for 100 years, been using a trick of nature: While in principle, the genome in all cells of an organism is the same, mutations arise in individual cells.
 These mutations differentiate a cell from its neighbors, forming a 'genetic mosaic.'
 Now, researchers have advanced genetic mosaic analysis, making almost all genes in the mouse genome accessible to single-cell genetic mosaic analysis.

 Read more https://www.sciencedaily.com/releases/2021/06/210622123309.htm